5G Frame Structure

 Normal CP and extended CP

 In normal cyclic prefix operation, a slot typically contains 14 OFDM symbols.
 In extended CP cases, the symbol count is lower, typically 12 symbols per slot.
-For most everyday NR engineering work, the normal CP case is the baseline you will use most often.
+For most everyday NR work, the normal CP case is the baseline used most often.

 Frame structure and numerology must be read together